alexpmagalhaes/differentialabundance/docs/usage.md

 ## Toolsheet

+### 1. Default toolsheet

-We provide a set of toolsheet files that define the tools that make sense to run for a given study type.
-These files are in the `assets` directory of the pipeline.
+We provide a `toolsheet.csv` file in the `assets` directory that define the tools and tool parameters that make sense to run together, for specific study type.

 Each row defines a combination of differential analysis tool and functional analysis tool (optional), with the respective arguments.